If you are interested in working with us, please review our social philosophy/contract

 When you want to reach out.

 In general, we all maintain ourselves according to the guidelines of TU Delft.
 The faculty and the university have support for all kinds of issues.
 However, there is more to it.
 If you want to talk about something related to life in our lab, coursework, conflict, research, personal, or health matters, you are welcome to talk to Trivik about it.
-If you want to speak to someone else or have a problem with Trivik, consider talking to Dr Martijn Warnier or Dr Seda Gürses.
-In case they are not available or you need another opinion, talk to Prof. Andrea Ramirez (also head of Graduate School at TPM).
+If you want to speak to someone else or have a problem with Trivik, consider talking to Prof Martijn Warnier or Dr Seda Gürses.
+In case they are not available or you need another opinion, talk to Prof. Thomas Hoppe (also head of Graduate School at TPM).

 I respect and appreciate what Dr Dan Larremore expects of his lab members.
 I expect similar and different things as well and share his vision in openness, accountability and support. ↩︎